 It’s up to you to decide if this could potentially interfere with your daily life, whether that means disrupting your sleep or preventing you from having a conversation near your kitchen.

 As a guideline, any dishwasher with a decibel level of 44 dBA or lower is generally considered quiet.
-The quietest models, going as low as 38 dBA, are considered practically silent.
+The quietest models can be as low as 38 dBA, and are considered practically silent.

 How to Buy a Quiet Dishwasher